spacesuit-extension/SpaceSuit/privacy.md

 - SpaceSuit may make it easier for web sites you visit to track you, or to link information they hold about you to your actions and transactions on the blockchain.

+We include a small number of affiliate links on our site.
+If you click these, then this will inform the sites that we link to that you clicked our affiliate link (which we may receive a commission for).

 Third Party Privacy Policies
 ----------------------------